-A Level Chemistry is an excellent base for a university degree in healthcare such as medicine, pharmacy and dentistry as well as the biological sciences, physics, mathematics, economics, pharmacology and analytical chemistry.
+A-Level Chemistry is an excellent base for a university degree in healthcare such as medicine, pharmacy and dentistry as well as the biological sciences, physics, mathematics, economics, chemical engineering, natural sciences, pharmacology and analytical chemistry.
 Chemistry is also taken by many law applicants as it shows you can cope with difficult concepts.
 Chemistry can also complement a number of arts subjects.